[ Printer Friendly Version ] [ Report Abuse ]

 Lily was already falling in love with the place.

 “Lily!”
 She turned and saw Edwin talking to a girl over at the counter.
-She hurried over to join him.
+Her long, dark hair was pulled back in a very loose bun, and she was studying Lily with open curiosity.

 Lily took it tentatively.
 “Hi.”